shaunaloh/Knowledge-Graph-with-NLP/README.md

 NetworkX and Pyvis python packages were used to create an interactive knowledge graph (refer to sample: `nx.html`), to visualise the relationships between entities.
 An example DOCRED text 'A Charlie Brown Christmas' was used to illustrate how triples were generated and stored in a knowledge graph.

 ## Bash Script for Multi-File Processing
 A bash shell script `run.sh` was written to parallel process all 3,053 DOCRED text files and generate the corresponding triples from each text.
+To run the pipeline via Git Bash, navigate into the bash script file directory using 'cd <file_path>' and execute: './run.sh'.